code-boxx/Core-Boxx-PHP-Framework/reactions/README.md

 ## INSTALL
 * Copy/unzip this module into your existing Core Boxx project folder.
-* Run `install-reactions.php`, this will automatically:
+* Access `http://your-site.com/install/reactions`, this will automatically:
   - Import `lib/SQL-Reactions.sql` into your database.
+  - Delete `PAGE-install-reactions.php` itself.
 * After installation, access `http://your-site.com/reactions` for the demo page.

 ## LICENSE